deleonab/3-Tier-MultiAZ-Architecture/Documentation.md

 ![create ext alb](./images/nginxinstalled.JPG)

 #### I UPDATED NGINX LAUNCH TEPLATE WITH  SCRIPT TO INSTALL NGINX
-#### I UPDATED ASG TO USE NE- I shut down the instance so that ASG will provision a new one with the new template
+#### I UPDATED ASG TO USE NEW VERSION OF LAUNCH TEMPLATE

+- I shut down the instance so that ASG will provision a new one with the new template
 - New Instance has Nginx Installed successfully
 ![create ext alb](./images/nginxinstalled.JPG)